Fraud Blocker

 ShedEx Fleurieu are the experts in design and construction.

 Whether you’re planning a shed for storage, a workshop, or something bigger — chances are you’ve got a few questions.
-We’ve pulled together the most common ones (and answered them in plain English) to help you plan with confidence.
+We’ve pulled together the most common ones from clients across the Fleurieu Peninsula and answered them in plain English, so you can plan with confidence.

-From council approvals and concrete to custom design and comfort, this page covers everything you need to know before you build.
+From council approvals and concrete to custom design and comfort, this page covers what you need to know before you build.

 If you’re still unsure, just get in touch — no hard sell, just straight answers.